 Do you know where your printers are and who they’re talking to?

-Executive Summary

-In these days of security consciousness, one area of increasing concern is the security of multifunction hardcopy devices and the storage of digital documents.

-Add links to printer security articles...

-Please take the survey
+With the increased security consciousness in today’s businesses, issues related to the security of printers, multifunction hardcopy devices and the storage of digital documents is of increasing concern.
+This is reflected in the links at the end of this article.
+That fact is that current network security tools do not adequately address multifunction hardcopy devices.
+The PWG is seeking to remedy this situation.

 Introduction

-Enterprise class networks deploy network security protocols and tools for asset management and access control of systems on the network.
-Network Access control goes beyond simply checking credentials of a system by gathering and assessing a system’s health and security before allowing it to interoperate on the network.
+Networks deploy network security protocols and tools for asset management and access control of systems on the network.
+Network Access Control (NAC) goes beyond simply checking credentials of a system by gathering and assessing a system’s health and security before allowing it to interoperate on the network.
 Providing health assessment for modern multifunction hardcopy devices enables these devices to participate in this asset management process and provide more complete network security.
+The PWG has defined a set of attributes specific to printers and multifunction hardcopy devices.
+The issue now is to get devices and NAC systems to support these attributes.

 Multifunction Hardcopy Device Threat Exposure

 As multifunction hardcopy devices have evolved, their capabilities are no longer limited to just local document printing, scanning and copying.
-Increasingly, these devices are connected to corporate networks and use these networks to receive and transmit corporate data and documents and perform user activities.
+Increasingly, these devices are connected to corporate networks and they use these networks to receive and transmit corporate data and documents and to perform user activities.
 The following are existing threat exposures for multifunction hardcopy devices:

 Document Repository